 Tomorrow marks one year since I found out I have multiple sclerosis.
 It’s been one of the hardest years of my life and I’m still processing so much of how I feel about it.
-I’m a 5 on the enneagram so this might take awhile.

 On Sunday Jason asked what I wanted to do for Mother’s Day and I told him I wanted to take a family bike ride.
 So we piled the four bikes onto the top (and back) of our trusty Honda and headed for the water.
 We rode for 3 miles along the waterfront and then spent an hour at the water’s edge, throwing the frisbee, stretching out in the sand, reading.
 When the boys started asking for snacks, of which we had none, we knew it was time to pack it in.
 We hopped back on our bikes and rode the 3 miles back to our car.